EWC-consortium/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

 The picture below shows a generic outline of the LPID issuance process, the actual implemntation depends on national regulations.
 ![Generic LPID issuance process](images/Generic%20LPID%20issuance%20process.png)

-Figure 1.
-Generic LPID issuance process
+*Figure 1.
+Generic LPID issuance process*

+**Process steps:**
 Start: Natural person visists PID providers eService for LPID issuance

-1. Natural person authenitcates using LoA High (any LoA High certified method)
+1. The natural person authenticates using LoA High (any LoA High certified method).
+(Not done during pilot as there is no LoA High available yet.)
-2. PID provider verifies naural person credentials
+2. PID Provider verifies the natural person credentials.
+3. The natural person signs and submits the application for an LPID. (signing using existing methods)
+4. PID Provider verifies the signature of the natural person.
-3. PID Provider verifies powers of natural person to represent the legal person for which the LPID is requested (according to national regulation)
+5. PID Provider verifies the powers of the natural person to represent the legal person for which the LPID is requested (according to assumptions as national regulation isn’t in place yet).
-4. PID provier verifies the status of the legal person (according to regulation)
+6. PID Provider verifies the status of the legal person (according to assumptions as national regulation isn’t in place yet).
-5. When all checks succeds
+7. Verification of results from steps 4-6.
-6. PID provider asks natural person for wallet id or endpoint for the wallet of the legal person
+8. PID Provider asks the natural person for a wallet id or endpoint for the wallet of the legal person.
+(Endpoint in first phase to avoid DID registration)
-7. Natural person enters wallet id/endpoint
+9. The natural person submits wallet id/endpoint.
-8. PID provider creates LPID
+10. PID Provider creates the schema with data for the LPID.
-9. PID provider publishes revocation information for the issued PID
+11. PID Provider publishes revocation information for the LPID to be issued.
-10. PID provider sends the LPID to the wallet instance of the legal person appointed by the natural person
+12. PID Provider issues the LPID to the wallet instance of the legal person appointed by the natural person. (done by the PID Provider wallet, details shown in the following chapter.
 End: LPID is stored in wallet instance

 Once an application/request has been approved in the LPID process of a PID Provider, the creation and issuance of the LPID is done in the wallet of the PID provider.
 The transctions between the wallets of PID Provider and legal person are described in the chapter below.